 Polenta is very easy to make.
 With the quantities given, you will likely end up with more that you need.
 No problem.
 Here are a few other delectabilia recipes that feature polenta.

-The gravy is an essential component of this dish, enhancing both the lamb and the herbed polenta.
-It is a pan gravy made from the roasting juices from the lamb, together with shiitake mushrooms, chicken stock, and some of the marinade.
-There do seem to be quite a few steps just for the gravy, but it is so worth it.
+The gravy is an essential component of this rack of lamb recipe, enhancing both the lamb and the herbed polenta.
+It is a pan gravy made from the roasting juices from the lamb, shiitake mushrooms, chicken stock, and some marinade.
+There seem to be quite a few steps just for the gravy, but it is worth it.

 Do note the cooking time for the gravy.
-It needs to simmer for 10 minutes or so.
+It needs to simmer for at least 10 minutes.
 This is because it contains some of the marinade that had been sitting with the raw lamb overnight.
 For food safety reasons, that marinade needs to be well cooked.

 Marinated rack of lamb with herbed parmesan polenta